SophiaUngar/book_tracker/ideas.md

 - multi paragraph reviews
 - need to shorten date in alternate view
 - reusable template
+- make sure to add empty entry when no information for an entry

 questions
 - change where the list is initialized?